syncfusion/blazor-docs/src/common/common/html-attributes.md

 }
 ```

-The chip container/root element will be rendered with the below output.
+The chip container/root element will be rendered with the following output.

 ```html
 <div style="border: 1px solid tomato" class="...." >